This Is the Best Time of Day to Drink Coffee (It’s Not When You Wake Up!)

 Instead, to get the most bang for your brew, some experts recommend drinking your coffee in the mid-morning or early afternoon.
 Getting a hit of caffeine about three to four hours after you wake up also will do the trick.
-That’s because at that point in the day, your body is low on cortisol and desperately needs a good pick-me-up, says Sherry A. Ross, MD, women’s health expert and founder of She-ology hormonal supplements for women.
+That’s because at that point in the day, your body is low on cortisol and desperately needs a good pick-me-up, says women’s health expert and MD Sherry A. Ross.

 How much caffeine should you drink?

 Of course, if you can’t function without your morning cuppa, then by all means, continue drinking.
 Not everyone abides by the mid-morning theory.
 It’s the amount of caffeine you consume, not when you consume it, that matters the most, says registered dietitian nutritionist Melanie Dellinges.
 She recommends limiting your intake to two to four cups a day.

 The U.S. Food and Drug Administration (FDA) is a little more generous with its recommendations.
 The FDA says a healthy adult can usually drink up to 400 milligrams of caffeine a day—the equivalent of about four or five cups of coffee—with no negative effects.
 However, different people are more sensitive to caffeine and some have built up a caffeine tolerance.